IoriBranford/beeshooter/genesis/POSTMORTEM.md

 Altogether these tools provided a development experience that studios of the time, maybe even Sega themselves, could have only dreamed of.

+## Asset pipeline

+The original asset files are PNG images, MP3 sounds, and Ogg music, but the Genesis predates those formats.
+SGDK comes with the rescomp tool for compiling many types of assets into Genesis-compatible data.

+In one or more resource files, list your asset files and import parameters.
+Whenever you build the game, rescomp automatically makes C object code and header files out of the listed assets.
+In your source code, include these header files and you can access the assets.

+## Audio

+SGDK provides five audio drivers.
+They vary in supported sound quality, number of available channels, and whether they play FM synth music.
+You can switch between drivers to support different audio needs in each game phase.

+My first choice was XGM2, the latest driver with FM music support.
+Though easy to use, it seemed to be a work in progress still.
+What did not work for me was the priority feature: when sending two sounds with different priorities to play on the same channel, the priorities seemed to have no effect.
+A higher-priority sound could be cut off by a lower-priority one, or would refuse to cut off a lower-priority one.

+I tried switching to the older XGM driver.
+Its way of playing sounds is a little more roundabout.
+First assign each sound an integer ID, then pass an integer ID to play a sound.
+But priorities worked as they were supposed to.

+For each audio asset, you specify a driver to play it with.
+My musician [Tytanium654](https://tytanium654.neocities.org/) provided the Deflemask project file for his song [Funk Buster](https://www.youtube.com/watch?v=QGkhsiXLJEg), from which I exported a [VGM](https://vgmrips.net) file, which rescomp compiles into XGM music data.
+The MP3 sounds only had to be converted to WAVs in [Audacity](https://www.audacityteam.org), and rescomp automatically downsamples WAVs to a supported sample rate.

+Probably the biggest audio problem I faced was the music volume.
+The song was originally made for standalone listening; in-game, it tended to drown out lower sound effects.
+Additional complicating factors were the lack of volume controls in the XGM driver and rescomp not supporting volumes set in VGM files.
+Per Tytanium's suggestion, I grabbed a copy of the [Furnace](https://tildearrow.org/furnace/) tracker and lowered the level of Operator 4 on each instrument.
+A reduction of around -10 per instrument sounded about right.

+## Graphics

+Converting graphics to 16 colors with Aseprite

 ## The code

 The most obvious major task was reimplementing the game in C. SGDK comes with some handy modules to start a game engine with.